yasharad/Movie/README.md

 ## Network Layer
 Network layer was built without any thirdparty libraray such as Alamofire ....
-But it is very easy to change it to any library you would like if you like to use Alamofire,  repalce
+But it is very easy to change it to any library you would like if you like to use Alamofire, in Router.swift file repalce
 ```
 func request(_ route: EndPoint, completion: @escaping NetworkRouterCompletion) {